makeabilitylab/physcomp/arduino/buttons.md

 ![Wiring diagram and schematic for a button with an internal pull-up resistor wired to digital I/O Pin 2](assets/images/ArduinoUno_Button_InternalPullUpResistor_WiringDiagram.png)

+The schematic is for illustrative purposes.
+The internal software controlled switch is a transistor so the actual circuit looks something like [this](assets/images/Arduino_InputPinWithPullUpResistor_Schematic.png) (from [Lee, Input/output pins on Arduino, Stanford ENGR40M](https://web.stanford.edu/class/archive/engr/engr40m.1178/slides_sp17/arduino-io.pdf))
+{: .fs-1 }

 ## Putting it all together

 ## Outline